A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Conclusion

-A second, and far more pragmatic, conclusion is that an empirical comparison can be conducted whenever it is not possible to choose the SAOM or the TERGM on theoretical grounds.
+This discussion illustrates that it is usually not possible to choose the SAOM or the TERGM over their respective alternative purely on theoretical grounds.
+This may be true even when the researcher has certain a priori expectations with regard to the updating process and the degree to which the assumptions of each model are or are not met, as illustrated in the empirical replication exercise.
 Because theoretical conformity to the data-generating process of the SAOM did not yield predictable results, we must be careful not to put too much stock into the \emph{a priori} selection of a model.
-Rather, as it is straightforward to contrast the out-of-sample (or in-sample) predictive performance of the two models---the \texttt{xergm} package has easy-to-use functions for making such comparisons---, the prudent researcher may be uncontroversially advised to do so.
+Rather, as it is straightforward to contrast the out-of-sample (or in-sample) predictive performance of the two models---the \texttt{xergm} package has easy-to-use functions for making such comparisons---, the prudent researcher may be advised to do so.
+Future applications of statistical network models for discretely observed dynamic networks should therefore by default take into account their respective alternative(s) and produce theoretical knowledge through comparison of out-of-sample predictive fit where possible, or at least report the results of both models (provided that both can be estimated).